Animal locomotion: Gliding

 Some aquatic animals also regularly use gliding, for example, flying fish, octopus and squid.
 The flights of flying fish are typically around 50 meters (160 ft), though they can use updrafts at the leading edge of waves to cover distances of up to 400 m.
-To glide upward out of the water, a flying fish moves its tail up to 70 times per second.
+To accelerate upward out of the water to enable gliding, a flying fish moves its tail up to 70 times per second.

 Several oceanic squid, such as the Pacific flying squid, leap out of the water to escape predators, an adaptation similar to that of flying fish.
 Smaller squids fly in shoals, and have been observed to cover distances as long as 50 m.
 Small fins towards the back of the mantle help stabilize the motion of flight.
 They exit the water by expelling water out of their funnel, indeed some squid have been observed to continue jetting water while airborne providing thrust even after leaving the water.
 This may make flying squid the only animals with jet-propelled aerial locomotion.
 The neon flying squid has been observed to glide for distances over 30 m, at speeds of up to 11.2 m/s.

 Soaring

 Soaring birds can maintain flight without wing flapping, using rising air currents.
 Many gliding birds are able to "lock" their extended wings by means of a specialized tendon.
 Soaring birds may alternate glides with periods of soaring in rising air.
 Five principal types of lift are used: thermals, ridge lift, lee waves, convergences and dynamic soaring.

-Examples of soaring flight by birds are the use of: